mbabynames search ✿

 Akira Kate

-"noble and strong" (Akira) meets "pure" (Kate).
+"bright" (Akira) meets "pure" (Kate).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard K in Kate gives a clean break after Akira's open vowel ending.

 Flowing and rhythmic